Homan Small Grant Scheme

 may not be used to cover expenditure that has already been incurred.

-Grants are available to all UK residents.
+are not eligible to apply.
 If the applicant is applying

 on behalf of a team or institution, please ensure that contact details